Henkster72/MarkdownManager/README.md

 - GFM-ish tables
 - Nested lists via indentation (basic)

-If you rely on features outside this subset (e.g. images), you’ll likely want to extend the parser or swap it for a library.
+If you rely on features outside this subset, you’ll likely want to extend the parser or swap it for a library.

 ## Configuration